Mayor and Town Council Members

-He and his wife, Maura Lohman, reside at 34 Hamburg Drive, the old "Preach" Reagan House, which they renovated in 2002-2004.
+He resides at 34 Hamburg Drive, the old "Preach" Reagan House, which they renovated in 2002-2004.
 Maura serves on the faculty of A-B Tech.
 In their spare time, they enjoy gardening and landscaping the property; and Doug also does dry-stack stone work.

 John V. Penley, Vice-Mayor

 163 North Main Street

 John Penley is a Weaverville native where he has served in almost every position the town has to offer from the back of the garbage truck to the head of town administrator to being elected for his first term on Weaverville town council in 1999 and was reelected in 2011 for the first 4-year term the town offered.
 John is also the 3rd generation fire chief for the town of Weaverville following his grandfather, Eugene Penley and father Jim Penley.

 North Buncombe High School (1980)